 - ⅓ cup 100% fruit spread or jam of choice

 - In a medium-sized mixing bowl, stir together the yogurt and maple syrup, honey, or agave until combined.

-- Carefully spoon or pour ⅓ cup of the yogurt into each of popsicle molds.
+- Carefully spoon ⅓ cup of the yogurt into each of popsicle molds.